 My first impression of Windows Vista was that it was a very shiny operating system with lots of useless stuff (for me) that wasted lots of valuable ram on my system.
 Things like the sidebar which may be useful for some are absolutely useless to me.
-Besides that they use ram.
-I have decided to remove everything that I would not need to increase performance on the system.
+Besides that, these new features seem to use a lot of memory.
+I have decided to remove all features that I do not need and won't use to increase the overall performance of the system.

 Those changes alone dropped the ram usage by 60 megabytes to 370 with one Internet Explorer window open.
 There are many settings that can still be tweaked to gain even more performance, for instance removing unnecessary services and indexing.
 I will take a look at those in the coming days.